TWRA Frequently Asked Questions

 What does TCA 70-2-108 say with regard to the Hunter Education Course?

-(a) Every person born on or after January 1, 1969, before hunting shall possess, in addition to all other licenses and permits require, proof of satisfactory completion of an agency approved hunter education course, except this provision shall not apply to persons under ten (10) years of age accompanied by an adult at least twenty-one (21) years of age.
+(a) Every person born on or after January 1, 1969, before hunting shall possess, in addition to all other licenses and permits required, proof of satisfactory completion of an agency approved hunter education course, except this provision shall not apply to persons under ten (10) years of age accompanied by an adult at least twenty-one (21) years of age.
 Additionally, the commission is authorized to promulgate rules and regulations to create a one-time-only permit for a fee exempting persons from the hunter education requirements of this section for a twelve-month period, as long as the person possesses all other licenses and permits required, and if ten (10) years of age or older, the person must be accompanied by a licensed adult at least twenty-one (21) years of age or older who is hunter-education certified or otherwise exempt by law.
 For the purposes of this section, "accompanied" is defined as being able to take immediate control of the hunting device.

-(b) The state board of education is encouraged to develop a section related to hunter education as a part of it's safety education curriculum.
+(b) The state board of education is encouraged to develop a section related to hunter education as a part of its safety education curriculum.

 (c) This section does not apply to persons hunting and fishing within the guidelines of TCA 70-2-204 (Exemption )